Meet the Clementine Gold Group team

 Natalia Rice (she/her)

-Natalia leads creative strategy at Clementine Gold Group, where she blends visual storytelling, strategic communications, and design thinking to advance equity-centered initiatives.
-Her work spans cultural audits, research, and learning experiences—grounded in real-world impact and the principles of equity and accessibility.
+Natalia leads creative strategy at Clementine Gold Group, where she blends visual storytelling, strategic communications, and design thinking to advance impact-driven initiatives.
+Her work spans cultural audits, research, learning experiences, graphic design, and user experience.

-Previously, Natalia served as the Equity Officer at New View Alliance, leading change through organization-wide DEIA strategy.
-A Changemakers 30 Under 30 honoree, she has also contributed to national advocacy efforts as a contract researcher with Race Forward, using Research Justice methods to elevate community voice in racial justice policy.
+Previously, Natalia led organization-wide change management at New View Alliance.
+A Changemakers 30 Under 30 honoree, she has also contributed to national advocacy efforts as a contract researcher, elevating community voice in policy.

 Natalia is currently pursuing a dual master’s degree in Information Science (MSI) and Public Policy (MPP) at the University of Michigan in Ann Arbor, where she explores the intersection of design, societal shifts, and technology.
 She holds undergraduate degrees in English and Sociology from Syracuse University.